Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/White Abishai (MPMM).md

 aliases: ["White Abishai"]
 ---
 # White Abishai
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-41, Mordenkainen's Tome of Foes p.
-163*
+41*

 White abishais fight with a reckless fury, making them ideally suited for bolstering the ranks of Tiamat's armies.
 White abishais fight without fear, becoming whirlwinds of destruction on the battlefield.